sgreben/ok/README.md

         "my_workspace"
           test
         123
 - Performance is currently terrible.
-In particular, `Amend[;;]` always creates a deep copy, even if the structure is only being referenced once.
+In particular, `Amend` always creates a deep copy, even if the structure is only being referenced once.
 - Compiler warnings: many partial patterns.
 Mainly due to infeasible cases omitted for brevity.